dipaish/databases/databaseDesign.md

 ***Before creating an actual database, you produce three different types of data models:***

 #### 1. ***Conceptual Data Model***
-- It is a highl level model.
+- It is a high level model.
 - Think about the data requirements: what data your system contains?
 Take into account your stakeholders: application users & scope of your application
 - You are basically explaining the concept based on your data requirements & the relationship between the objects
--  The end result of the conceputal data model will be names such as `student`, `course`, `teacher`
+-  The end result of the conceptual data model will be names such as `student`, `course`, `teacher`
 - The relationship between the objects are simply shown by drawing a line between the objects.
 - This model is done for wider audience that is it should be easy to understand for anyone looking the diagram.